ethereum/go-ethereum/docs/_interface/FAQ.md

 Additional details and/or any updates on more robust handling are at <https://github.com/ethereum/go-ethereum/issues/19905>.

-#### I'm trying to sync my node, but it seems to be stuck at 64 blocks behind mainnet?!

-If you see that you are 64 blocks behind mainnet, you aren't yet fully synchronized.
-You are just done with the block download phase and still haven't finished all other syncing phases.

 #### How does Ethereum syncing work?

 The current default syncing mode used by Geth is called [snap sync](https://github.com/ethereum/devp2p/blob/master/caps/snap.md).
 Instead of starting from the genesis block and processing all the transactions that ever occurred (which could take weeks), snap sync downloads the blocks, and only verifies the associated proof-of-works.
 Downloading all the blocks is a straightforward and fast procedure and will relatively quickly reassemble the entire chain.

 Many people falsely assume that because they have the blocks, they are in sync.
-Unfortunately this is not the case, since no transaction was executed, so we do not have any account state available (ie. balances, nonces, smart contract code and data).
+Unfortunately this is not the case.
+Since no transaction was executed, so we do not have any account state available (ie. balances, nonces, smart contract code and data).
 These need to be downloaded separately and cross-checked with the latest blocks.
 This phase is called the state trie download phase.
 Snap sync tries to hasten this process by downloading contiguous chunks of useful state data, instead of doing so one-by-one, as in previous synchronization methods.

 #### So, what's the state trie?